s4rvessh04/DSA/README.md

 # DataStructures

-This repository contains data structures written in Python and Java.
+This repository contains data structures written in Python, Java and Go.